Ajrarn/Natao/app/languages/helpAsciiMath-en.md

 >@@sqrt(1/3)@@

-In the examples above, you will notice that the parentheses do not appear, and that the square root symbol is applied to (1/3).
+In the examples above, you will notice that the parentheses do not appear, and that the AsciiMath square root symbol is applied to (1/3).

 # List of Symbols and Functions